puddydoo/OoT-Randomizer/README.md

 * `can_climb()`: For every ledge that I could think to add it I counted the change in Link's Y coordinate and put it as a condition.
 I even included ledges that are too high for Link to ever climb.
 Why do this instead of just `is_adult` for those ledges that child cannot climb?
 Because the forms of Link in MM have different heights.
 Deku Link is very short and Fierce Deity Link is very tall.
 But I do not even know the exact heights or maximum climbing heights of any of the forms in OoT or MM.
 Also, in Glitched, ground jumps can be calculated into this because they allow Link to climb higher than normal.
 * `can_fall`: I put this for some instances in which the player is required to fall a distance that they cannot roll out of.
 I don't know if this is necessary to put it as its own term or just use the regular assortment of no OHKO or Fairy or Nayru's Love (if that prevents fall damage) or use another condition like can_live_dmg but I put that there and I couldn't be bothered to change it before forking.
 * `can_press_floor_switch`: Every time that Link has to step on a floor switch I put this condition, which is always true.
 What is the point?
 Because Deku Link in MM is too light to do so.
 * `can_swim`: I only thought to add this condition late on and did not put it in most of the places where it belongs.
-It is always true although it would not be for Deku and Goron Link.
-I also did not account for the distances that Deku Link can skip across, or for Zora's ability to survive underwater, but I don't really care about those now.
+It is always true although it would not be for Deku and Goron Link, or if Link only had Iron Boots and no way to go back to floating.
-* `can_wade()`: Not used anywhere but would be used for the height Link would have to be to walk in the water without swimming, which would be important for Goron Link who cannot swim.
-Or maybe this could be handled with parentheses after `can_swim`.
+* `can_wade()`: Uses the depth of the water to check whether Link can wade in it without swimming or using Iron Boots.
+Deku and Goron Link can wade across water that is shallow enough.
+This does not account for Deku Link's ability to skip across a given body of water.
+Used less than `can_swim` so far.
+Child Link's limit seems to be around 32.
+* `can_sink`: Equivalent to can_use(Iron_Boots) though it could also be used for Zora.
 * `can_crouch`: I don't know if this is required in any other place than Deku Tree MQ basement but Link can lower his hitbox by guarding with sticks, hammer, or Giant's Knife/Biggoron's Sword, or with Hylian Shield as child.
 * `can_play_underwater`: This would make it possible to lower Water Temple's water from high to medium.
 This is always false although Zora Link can do this and it also happens to be an option in MM randomizer for human Link.
 * `can_hold_down_switch`: This refers to the ability to hold down blue switches without anything that exists in the room including Ruto.
 Always false, but examples of situations where this could be true include shared-world multiplayer, Elegy of Emptiness in MM, and Cane of Somaria in other games.